Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Review of Methodology

-The first reversible jump algorithm by \citet{RJ} led to the publication of a series of RJ and BD algorithms that improved the computation time of Bayesian structure learning significantly.
-Despite these improvements, RJ and BD algorithms still suffer from a high computational burden.
+Despite all the mentioned improvements, RJ and BD methods still suffer from a high computational burden.
 This has two reasons: first, at every iteration, a new precision matrix needs to be sampled from the $G$-Wishart distribution, which remains, despite the direct sampler of \citet{DRJ}, computationally costly.
 Second, at every MCMC iteration, the graph changes by at most one edge.
-This leads to poor mixing and convergence of the MCMC chain, especially for high-dimensional graphs.
-Both problems were overcome by \cite{SSWang}, who introduced a new class of joint algorithms: spike and slab (SS) algorithms.
-The SS-Original (SS-O) algorithm, instead of the $G$-Wishart prior, uses a new prior on the precision matrix $K$: the spike and slab prior.
-It is defined as

-When $(i,j) \not \in E$, the $G$-Wishart prior sets $k_{ij} = 0$.
-The spike and slab prior \eqref{eq:ssprior}, however, samples these elements of the precision matrix from a normal distribution with a small variance $\epsilon$ (the spike).
-Other off-diagonal elements are sampled from a normal distribution with a variance $v > \epsilon$ (the slab).
+This leads to poor mixing and convergence of the MCMC chain, especially for large-scale graphs.
+Both problems are overcome by a new class of joint MCMC methods called Spike-and-Slab (SS) methods.
+The key element of SS methods is their prior on the precision matrix, called the SS prior \citep{vanucci}.
+An SS prior samples each element $k_{ij}$ of the precision matrix individually, such that $k_{ij}$ is likely to be close to zero for $(i,j) \not \in G$ (the spike) and likely to be away from zero for $(i,j) \in G$ (the slab).
+The elements of the precision matrix are still dependent, since the resulting matrix $\mathbf{K}$ needs to be positive definite.
+Moreover, like the $G$-Wishart prior, SS priors generally contain an intractable normalizing constant.
+SS priors allow for the design of efficient algorithms that sample an entirely new graph at each iteration.
+The Markov chain's mixing is therefore greatly improved compared to the RJ and BD methods.
+Algorithm \ref{alg:SS} presents the pseudo-code for the class of SS algorithms.